devforth/painterro/README.md

 Translation
 -----------

+Want to translate Painterro into your language?
+Just open file [js/translation.js](https://github.com/ivictbor/painterro/blob/master/js/translation.js#L6), copy `this.translations` dict to text editor and translate all `'Strings'` from.
+Then create [issue](https://github.com/ivictbor/painterro/issues) with translated strings and specify what language is it.
+Also you can submit a pull request.
+Your translation will be added and your username will be submitted to contributors list.

-If you want to translate or change strings you can do this by passing `translation` parameter, for example:
+If you want to translate or change strings without contributing you can do this by passing `translation` parameter, for example:

 ```js